ServiceNow Research Uncovers Security’s Patching Paradox

 Organisations that were breached struggle with vulnerability response processes compared with those organisations that weren’t breached:

-• 47% of French organisations have experienced a data breach in the last two years, compared to 48% globally.
+• 48% of EMEA organisations have experienced a data breach in the last two years, compared to 48% globally.

-• Almost half (44%) of French breach victims said that they were breached because of a vulnerability for which a patch was already available (compared to 57% globally).
+• A majority of EMEA breach victims (54%) said that they were breached because of a vulnerability, for which a patch was already available.

-• 30% of French security professionals were actually aware that they were vulnerable before they were breached.
+• 32% of EMEA security professionals were actually aware that they were vulnerable before they were breached.

-• French organisations that avoided breaches rated themselves 29% higher on the ability to patch quickly (compared to 41% globally) than organisations that had been breached.
+• EMEA organisations that avoided breaches rated themselves 29% higher on the ability to patch quickly (compared to 41% globally) than organisations that had been breached.

 Here are five key recommendations that provide organisations with a pragmatic roadmap to improve security posture: